hollodk/beastprint-sdk/README.md

 - `strategy: 'printdesk'`
   Always use the Printdesk local service integration.
 - `strategy: 'auto'` (default)
-  - If valid BeastPrint configuration is present, try BeastPrint first.
+  - If valid BeastPrint configuration is present (printer.key set), try BeastPrint first.
+  - If BeastPrint is not configured or fails, and valid Printdesk configuration is present (printerId, saleId, printUrl), try Printdesk next.
-  - If BeastPrint fails or config is missing, fall back to legacy printing.
+  - If both BeastPrint and Printdesk are not usable or fail, and legacy options (or shared `html`/`url`) are provided, use legacy printing.
+  - If none of the three have usable configuration, throw an error.

 ---